Nikolas-Charalambidis/conference-talks/spring-one.md

 ### Rating ⭐⭐☆☆☆
 - ✅ Beginner-friendly introduction, on-spot developer concerns identification.
-- ⛔ The structure doesn't match the agenda in the introduction and a bit chaotic, rather Tanzu platform promotion, lacking expected pure K8S tips, VSCode
+- ⛔ The structure doesn't match the agenda in the introduction and a bit chaotic, rather Tanzu platform promotion, lacking expected pure K8S tips

 _____